jonmbake/bootstrap3-contact-form/README.md

 ## Setting up reCAPTCHA

 You must obtain a [Site Key and Secret Key from Google](http://www.google.com/recaptcha/admin).
 The *Site Key* must be entered into the [Contact Form HTML](https://github.com/jonmbake/bootstrap3-contact-form/blob/master/index.html) in the place of the text *your_site_key*.
-The *Secret Key* should be entered as an configuration value (see next section).
+The *Secret Key* should be entered as a configuration value (see next section).

 **Note:** Many web servers now force `allow_url_fopen=0` and `allow_url_include=0` due to security concerns (see: [Issue 26](https://github.com/jonmbake/bootstrap3-contact-form/issues/26)). reCAPTCHA verifying will use [cURL](http://php.net/manual/en/book.curl.php) is if it is installed.
-If you are having issues verifiying reCAPTCHA, most likeyl you need to install [cURL](http://php.net/manual/en/book.curl.php).
+If you are having issues verifying reCAPTCHA, most likely you need to install [cURL](http://php.net/manual/en/book.curl.php).

 ## Configuration